vettorefburana/Run-Rstudio-Server-from-Docker/README.md

 After that, new packages can be installed via the ```install.packages()``` command.
 Remember to set the library path every time you run RStudio Server.

 5) At this point, you can use R and Rmarkdown from RStudio Server as you usually would on your machine.
-You can also write and read files from your local filesystem.
+You can also write and read files from your local filesystem, using the mounted volumes.
 Once you are done, stop the running container either via CTRL + C or ```docker stop```.

 Examples:
 ------------------------------------------------------------------------------------------------------------------------------------